rickie95/todolist/README.md

 # todolist
-A CLI todo list developed with Maven, Jenkins and a lot of friends
+A CLI/GUI todo list developed with Maven, Jenkins and a lot of friends